 Our attorneys strive to represent our profession with the honor and integrity it deserves — which means we have the respect and trust of jurors, judges, and even prosecutors.
 That could make a big difference when we're negotiating to reduce your charges or making an argument for you to the jury.

 We proudly represent people accused of narcotics crimes throughout the Huntsville-Decatur area, including Madison, Morgan, Marshall, Limestone or Jackson County.
-Call us today at (256) 533-4529 or email us to set up a free consultation to discuss your narcotics charges.

 Types of Controlled Substances in Alabama